 The Breakfast Club, one of the best spots for a full-on English is just a few doors down.
 Its named after the 80s film complete with nostalgic memorabilia adorning the walls.

 Canto Corvino, located across the street, serves modern Italian cuisine at affordable prices.
 They are open for most meals and cater to a slightly more upscale dining crowd.

 Artillery Lane is really a gem with its many choices to eat.
 Schnitz Me is a smaller place perfect for take-out, offering several types of Schnitzel.
 Chicken and a side will only set you back £10.

-This building is located in Spitalfields, an artistic neighborhood of London.
-It borders on City of London - perfect for those here on business.
+This building is located in Spitalfields, an artistic neighbourhood of London.
+It borders on City of London – perfect for those here on business.
 Artillery Lane derives its name from King Henry VIII, who used the area for weaponry practice.